engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 }
 ```

---*LINK - tbc

 ## 28 Variable Types : Booleans and Integers (ok)

 Solidity is a statically-typed language (variables type should be specified at declaration).

-*Value types*
+🔔 Value types

 Integers and booleans are also called *value types* because variables of these types will always be passed to functions *by value*.
-This means that they are always copied when they are used as function arguments.
+This means that they are always copied when they are used as function arguments. (like primitives)

 *Boolean*